CityofToronto/bdit_anomalous_counts/README.md

 The primary package used for for this project was the `forecast` package in R. This package contained the necessary functions used to detect 15 minute single anomalies.
 It can be found [here](https://cran.r-project.org/web/packages/forecast/index.html).

 The `stl` function in R was used to decompose historic data.
 Info about this function can be found [here](https://stat.ethz.ch/R-manual/R-devel/library/stats/html/stl.html).

-The `auto.arima` function in R was used to fit an ARIMA model given historic data.
-Info about this function can be found [here](https://www.rdocumentation.org/packages/forecast/versions/8.1/topics/auto.arima)

 Some explanation of the math underlying appropriate ARIMA model selection can be found [here](https://people.duke.edu/~rnau/arimrule.htm)